Advanced Driving Courses

 Your driving test is the only practical exam legally required to maintain your licence until you turn 70 years old.
 Advanced driving courses are not necessary, but they can help build confidence on the road and some can help you save money on your insurance.

-Advanced driving courses cover many types of driving that aren’t typically included in standard lessons.
+Advanced driving courses cover many types of driving that aren’t typically included in standard driving lessons.
 They are designed to improve your confidence and knowledge on the road and give you experience of more challenging environments such as adverse weather conditions or rush hour traffic.

 The IAM (Institute of Advanced Motorists) driving certificate is the most widely recognised qualification.
 If you are looking to reduce your insurance premium, this is the most likely to help.
 However, it’s worth noting that your premium savings may not outweigh the cost of the course, so this shouldn’t be your main motivation for taking one.